-All students seeking financial aid should file the Free Application for Federal Student Aid (FAFSA) by visiting www.fafsa.gov.
+All students seeking financial aid should file the Free Application for Federal Student Aid (FAFSA) by visiting https://studentaid.gov/h/apply-for-aid/fafsa.
 This application is used to determine eligibility for all federal aid, including: Pell Grants, College Work-Study, and the Supplemental Educational Opportunity Grant (SEOG).
-It also is used to determine eligibility for the North Carolina Community College Grant and the North Carolina Education Lottery Scholarship.
+It also is used to determine eligibility for the North Carolina Community College Grant, the North Carolina Education Lottery Scholarship, and the North Carolina Longleaf Commitment Grant.
 There are no fees charged to process this application.

 Students must complete a separate FAFSA application for each new academic year.

 To be eligible to receive a Federal Pell Grant and most other types of federal student aid, a student must:

 - Have a high school diploma, GED®, HiSET, graduation from a home-school, or equivalent;

 - Be enrolled in a Pell eligible certificate/degree program;